Real Estate Prices and Overview

 Notable & Unique: Modes of Transportation

-revealed that the N Western Ave / W Division St neighborhood is a fantastic
+the N Western Ave / W Division St neighborhood commuting on a bicycle to and

 Also, our research revealed that more commuters here take the bus to work